Gateways

 -

-Entry Points: Gateways act as the entry points from the outside world into Solace Agent Mesh, allowing external systems and users to interact with the framework.
+Entry Points: Gateways act as the entry points from the outside world and translate external requests into A2A protocol messages and route them through the Solace event mesh to appropriate agents.

 -